Quantum Hall effect: Transverse resistivity

 One concludes then, that the transverse resistivity is a multiple of the inverse of the so-called conductance quantum $e^2/h$ if the filling factor is an integer.
-In experiments, however, plateaus are observed for whole plateaus of filling values $\nu$, which indicates that there are in fact electron states between the Landay levels.
+In experiments, however, plateaus are observed for whole plateaus of filling values $\nu$, which indicates that there are in fact electron states between the Landau levels.
 These states are localized in, for example, impurities of the material where they are trapped in orbits so they can not contribute to the conductivity.
 That is why the resistivity remains constant in between Landau levels.
 Again if the magnetic field decreases, one gets the classical result in which the resistivity is proportional to the magnetic field.

 Photonic quantum Hall effect

 The quantum Hall effect, in addition to being observed in two-dimensional electron systems, can be observed in photons.
 Photons do not possess inherent electric charge, but through the manipulation of discrete optical resonators and coupling phases or on-site phases, an artificial magnetic field can be created.
 This process can be expressed through a metaphor of photons bouncing between multiple mirrors.
 By shooting the light across multiple mirrors, the photons are routed and gain additional phase proportional to their angular momentum.
 This creates an effect like they are in a magnetic field.